uhlerlab/image2reg/README.md

 source scripts/demo/image2reg_demo.sh
 ```

-This command will run the demo using the default parameters which will apply our pipeline to predict that *BRAF* as the gene targeted for overexpression in cells from chromatin images from the perturbation data set from [Rohban et al. (2017)](https://elifesciences.org/articles/24060).
-As described, our pipeline thereby performs out of sample prediction, i.e. no images of cells in the BRAF overexpression setting were used to setup the pipeline.
+This command will run the demo using the default parameters which will apply our pipeline to predict that *BRAF* is the gene targeted for overexpression in cells.
+To this end, it uses chromatin images from the perturbation data set from [Rohban et al. (2017)](https://elifesciences.org/articles/24060).
+The pipeline was set up without using any images of cells in the *BRAF*, respectively any other test condition you choose, and thus performs out of sample prediction.

 #### 4. Specifying the held-out overexpression condition
 This demo application can be used to run our Image2Reg inference pipeline for five different overexpression conditions namely: *BRAF, JUN, RAF1, SMAD4 and SREBF1*.
 The ``--condition`` argument can be used to specify for which of these conditions our Image2Reg pipeline should be run and predict the overexpression target gene from the corresponding chromatin images.